Kobudo

 2. Kata Performance

-• Competitors must perform traditional kobudo kata.
+• Competitors should perform traditional kobudo kata

 3. Judging Criteria

-Performances are evaluated based on the following:
+Performances are evaluated based on the following criteria:

-• Technical Performance (70%):
+1. Technical Performance (70%):

 • Accuracy of techniques, stances, and transitions.